 This post is part of an ongoing series exploring new findings from the Scholastic Teacher & Principal School Report: 2nd Edition.
 This national survey of 4,517 public school Pre-K–12 educators, conducted by YouGov, focuses on critical issues affecting schools and districts across the country.
 Below, Dr. Karen Burke explores the academic benefits of reading to stem learning loss.

-It’s unquestionable that families and educators everywhere are feeling the stress from the effects of coronavirus.
-While the overall impact of this year’s more than 124,000 school closures in the U.S. is only starting to be researched, NWEA published an analysis of the “COVID slide” in April, estimating the possibility that students could return to classrooms in the fall having retained only 70% of their learning gains in reading, compared to a typical school year.
+It’s unquestionable that families and educators everywhere are feeling the stress from the effects of the coronavirus pandemic.
+While the overall impact of this year’s more than 124,000 school closures in the U.S. is only starting to be researched, NWEA published an analysis of the “COVID slide” in April, estimating the possibility that students could return to classrooms in the fall having retained only 70% of their learning gains in reading compared to a typical school year.
 This slide in skills only compounds the traditional, annual “summer slide” often experienced by students and represents a greater call to action to support continued learning during the summer months.

 Findings from the Scholastic Teacher & Principal School Report: 2nd Edition, fielded between December 9, 2019 and January 31, 2020 prior to the coronavirus outbreak, reveal the extent to which the summer slide alone impedes grade-level learning in America’s schools during a typical year.